 How to Take it

 Propranolol is available as an oral tablet, oral extended-release capsule, and oral solution under different brand names.
-If you are suffering from anxiety, providers will usually prescribe the medication in its tablet form.
+If you are experiencing anxiety, providers will usually prescribe the medication in its tablet form.

 You can take propranolol with or without food.
 Most people use propranolol as needed, just before a stressful or anxiety-provoking event.
 Others take it every day if they have frequent bothersome physical symptoms of anxiety.

 Propranolol is available in a variety of dosages to meet different patient’s needs.
-For many anxiety sufferers, the dosage is 40 mg, once per day, but your dosage needs may be different depending on when you feel anxiety, if your anxiety is performance-based, and other factors.
+For many people with anxiety, the dosage is 40 mg, once per day, but your dosage needs may be different depending on when you feel anxiety, if your anxiety is performance-based, and other factors.

 Your healthcare provider will prescribe the appropriate amount of medication for your condition, age, and overall health.